s-iwakawa/Git_GitHub_Slides/00_Prep_EN.md

 Add GitHub.com login to your computer by going through the following steps:
 1. Run `gh auth login` command
 1. For `What account do you want to log into?` prompt, select `GitHub.com` option
 1. For `What is your preferred protocol for Git operations?` prompt, select `HTTPS` option
 1. For `Authenticate Git with your GitHub credentials?
 (Y/n)` prompt, type `y`
 1. Copy the 9-character code and hit `enter`
-1. A browser window will launch
-1. Enter the 9-character code to the GitHub website
-1. Click the `Authorize` button

-### Add GitHub Enterprise Login

-1. Run `gh auth login --hostname <hostname>` command
-    * Example hostname: `github.dev.ahandsel.co.jp`
-1. For `What is your preferred protocol for Git operations?` prompt, select `HTTPS` option
-1. For `Authenticate Git with your GitHub credentials?
-(Y/n)` prompt, type `y`
-1. Copy the 9-character code and hit `enter`